Frequently Asked Questions

 Rates, Payment, & Forms

-- For all clients: Phone conversations or e-mail correspondence under 15 minutes are free; after that, I charge in 15-minute increments based on session rate.
+- Phone, text, or e-mail correspondence under 15 minutes are free; after that, I charge in 15-minute increments based on session rate.
 Reading, writing, and editing services that I complete for writing and book clients outside of scheduled sessions also are billable in 15-minute increments.

 Many clients choose to not involve their insurance provider in their treatment.
 Here are some advantages: